opendocsg/slw-judgments-backfill/2017_SGHC_6/report.md

 23     As for the implied term of quiet enjoyment, I am of the view that in substance, the SA was a tenancy agreement.
 It was drawn up as a service agreement because of the way the Defendant had originally described the services it rendered to the Plaintiff to JTC.
 Once the air was cleared, JTC said that it should be a sub-letting agreement in accordance with the true nature of the agreement.
 There was no dispute that there was an implied term of quiet enjoyment for the Plaintiff under the SA in the circumstances.

-24     In the circumstances, it is not necessary for me to discuss the principles in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 on implied terms.
+24     In the circumstances, it is not necessary for me to discuss the principles in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> on implied terms.

 **Whether any implied term was breached**